Percy Buck: Personal life

-Buck married Lucy Bond, daughter of the surgeon Thomas Bond.
+Buck married, on 9th April 1896 at Christ Church, Broadway, Westminster, Lucy Bond, daughter of the surgeon Thomas Bond.
 She died in 1940, aged 68.
 There were three sons (one killed in World War I) and two daughters.
-But during his time at Harrow Buck began a clandestine and long-term relationship with Sylvia Townsend Warner, whose father was a History master at the school.
+During his time at Harrow, Buck began a clandestine and long-term relationship with Sylvia Townsend Warner, whose father was a History master at the school.
 He was 41, she was 19.
 From 1917 Warner, who was to pursue a career as a poet and novelist after the publication of her first novel, Lolly Willowes in 1926, also worked as one of the editors of Tudor Church Music.

 Percy Buck died at the Stoneycrest Nursing Home, Hindhead, Surrey, after a short illness.